 |• After the sixth week||0%|

-Institutional aid will not be refunded to the student.
-Berkeley institutional financial aid awards are earned ratably each quarter during the tuition refund period.
+Institutional aid will not be refunded.
+Berkeley institutional aid awards are earned ratably during the quarter.

 *Refund information for online students residing in Maryland is different and may be found here.